Catalonia Erupts In Renewed Protests One Year After Independence Vote

 Before police cleared the train stations of protesters, around midday, they reverberated with chants of "October 1, we don't forgive and we don't forget!"

-Independence activists, known as the Committees for the Defense of the Republic, posted images throughout the day of students on strike from class, and other protesters gathering in massive numbers in several cities.
+Independence activists, known as the Committees for the Defense of the Republic, posted images throughout the day of students on strike from class and other protesters gathering in massive numbers in several cities.
 During one demonstration, the protesters lofted big boxes representing the votes cast for independence and ignored last year.

 The gathering comes just days after a similar protest ended in clashes with security forces, injuries to at least two dozen people and several arrests.